 Following the Data Integration Guide-Part I where we got to know what is it all about, challenges, techniques, Today I am going to share how we have done data integration practically for one of our USA based client.
 Let’s go through this detailed case study:

-About Our Client: Our client is having retails business in consumer electronics & Computer peripherals across 11+ countries, having 600+ franchisee outlets.
+Our client is having retails business in consumer electronics & Computer peripherals across 11+ countries, having 600+ franchisee outlets.
 The client is having a main headquarter in UAE and nation headquarter in respective countries.

-Business Operations: Each POS (Point of Sale) sales of electronic goods and they order these goods from national headquarter through an email or phone.
+Each POS (Point of Sale) sales of electronic goods and they order these goods from national headquarter through an email or phone.
 National headquarter is responsible to deliver respective electronics goods from their warehouse to the POS in the minimum time period.
 Usually national headquarter deliver goods from the warehouse which is nearer to the respective POS.